GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
+> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
 >
-> ~ *David Parnas*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts